It’s amazing to see what American Express has done with its Centurion Lounges.

 This means that you can be denied access to the lounge until it’s within 3 hours of your departure time.
-While the policy seems to indicate that it’s based on capacity, it appears to be enforced more times than not especially given how busy SFO is all times of the day.
 For this reason, don’t plan on getting to the lounge more than 3 hours prior to your flight.

-Rule #2 – Departure & Connecting Flights Only Rule:
+Rule #2 — Departure and Connecting Flights Only Rule

 Food and Drinks